madoar/angular-archwizard/README.md

 Sometimes it's required to only allow the user to enter a specific step if a certain validation method returns true.
 In such a case you can use the `[canEnter]` input of the targeted wizard step.
-This input can be either a boolean, which directly tells the wizard if the targeted step can be entered, or a lambda function, taking a `MovingDirection` and returning a boolean.
+This input can be either a boolean, which directly tells the wizard if the targeted step can be entered, or a lambda function, taking a `MovingDirection` and returning a `boolean` or a `Promise<boolean>`.
 This function will then be called, with the direction in which the targeted step will be entered, whenever an operation has been performed, that leads to a change of the current step.
 It then returns true, when the step change should succeed and false otherwise.

 #### \[canExit\]
-If you have an additional check or validation you need to perform to decide, if the step can be exited (both to the next step and to the previous step), you can either pass a boolean or a function, taking a `MovingDirection` enum and returning a boolean, to the `[canExit]` attribute of the wizard step.
+If you have an additional check or validation you need to perform to decide, if the step can be exited (both to the next step and to the previous step), you can either pass a boolean or a function, taking a `MovingDirection` enum and returning a boolean or a `Promise<boolean>`, to the `[canExit]` attribute of the wizard step.
-This boolean or function is taken in account when an operation has been performed, that leads to a change of the current step.
+This boolean, or function, is taken into account, when an operation has been performed, which leads to a transition of the current step.
 If `[canExit]` has been bound to a boolean, it needs to be true to leave the step either in both a forwards and backwards direction.
-If only exiting one direction should be covered, you can pass a function taking `MovingDirection` and returning a boolean to `[canExit]`.
+If only exiting in one direction should be covered, you can pass a function, taking a `MovingDirection` and returning a boolean, to `[canExit]`.
-This function will then be called, with the direction in which the current step should be moved, whenever an operation has been performed, that leads to a change of the current step.
+This function will then be called whenever an operation has been performed, that leads to a change of the current step.
-It then returns true, when the step change should succeed and false otherwise.

 #### \(stepEnter\)
 If you need to call a function to do some initialisation work before entering a wizard step you can add a `stepEnter` attribute to the wizard step environment like this: